John Lanchbery: Principal Conductor of Australian Ballet: 1972–1977

-Director of American Ballet Theatre: 1978 – 1980
+Director of American Ballet Theatre: 1978–1980

 The American Ballet Theatre used 14 Lanchbery arrangements between 1962 and 2002: he was the Musical Director of the Company between 1978 and 2002.
 Their productions included his arrangement, for Natalia Makarova, Minkus's La Bayadère in 1980.
-Lanchbery arranged more than 30 pieces by Franz Liszt for Macmillan's Mayerling, which premiered at Covent Garden in 1978, and arranged another successful re-working of Minkus for Nureyev's production of La Bayadère in 1991.
-Nureyev considered Lanchbery to be the greatest conductor of his time, but critics who disliked innovation disliked Lanchbery's tampering with original scores.
+Lanchbery arranged more than 30 pieces by Franz Liszt for Macmillan's Mayerling, which premiered at Covent Garden in 1978.
+Nureyev staged the full-length La Bayadère for the Paris Opera Ballet in 1992, which proved to be his final production before his death.
+Minkus's score was presented in its original orchestration for Nureyev's version, the parts having been obtained from the Mariinsky Theatre's library by Nureyev himself.
+Nureyev photo copied the score himself, which were poorly done with entire parts of the pages cut off.
+This required Nureyev to call upon Lanchbery to fix the passages of the score that were missing, but always staying true to Minkus's original intentions.
+Nureyev considered Lanchbery to be the greatest ballet conductor of his time.

 Visiting conductor

 In addition to London, Australia, and Sweden, Lanchbery was a guest conductor at many of the world's leading opera houses, including Paris, Stockholm, Rio de Janeiro, New York and Houston.
 He also toured Japan, Russia and China.
 He received honours from Russia and Sweden.